 Microsoft’s Surface line of hardware has created entirely new categories of PCs, such as the detachable tablet 2-in-1 that’s spawned a market of copycats, as well as the Surface Book with its tear-off display.
-Users love the machines for their performance, innovation, and overall designs, but many have suffered from a host of issues surrounding battery life, sleep, and other nagging issues.
+Users love the machines for their performance, innovation, and overall designs — but many have suffered a host of issues surrounding battery life, sleep, and lately, flickering screens.

-The company has worked hard to fix Surface issues, and even went so far as to apologize for some of the problems and promise to do better.
-Consumer Reports thought that Microsoft wasn’t doing enough, and the publication refused to endorse the Surface line as a result.
-Now, a group of Surface Pro 4 users have banded together to get Microsoft’s attention over a specific issue, namely display flicker, by creating a site dubbed Flickergate.com to highlight the problem.
+The company has worked hard to fix Surface issues, and even went so far as to apologize for some of the problems with a promise to do better.
+But was it sufficient?
+Consumer Reports thought Microsoft wasn’t doing enough, and the publication refused to endorse the Surface line last fall as a result.
+More recently, a group of Surface Pro 4 users banded together to get Microsoft’s attention over a specific issue, namely display flicker, creating a site dubbed Flickergate.com to highlight the problem.

-If you head over to that site, you’ll find numerous accounts of users whose Surface Pro 4 displays have exhibited the same problem.
-Head over to the Reddit Surface subgroup, and you’ll find numerous threads on the subject.
+If you head over to the Flickergate site, you’ll find numerous accounts of users whose Surface Pro 4 displays have exhibited the same problem.
+Visit the Reddit Surface subgroup and you’ll find more threads on the subject.
 Apparently, when the displays reach a certain high temperature, they start to flicker and become unusable.
 There are a number of videos demonstrating the problem, and we’ve included just one of them at the top of this story.

 Adding insult to injury, the issue apparently often occurs after the original manufacturer’s warranty has ended, and Microsoft’s charge for replacing these machines is a hefty $800.
 Even worse, whether a machine is replaced within the warranty period or after the fee is paid, the replacement units eventually start suffering the same problem.

 We reached out to Microsoft for a statement, and received the following statement from a spokesperson: